 For cheap, authentic and delicious street food, head to Gwangjang Market at exit 8 at Jongno-5 ga station.
 If you like Korean food or are interested in trying it out, this is the place to go.

-Dongdaemun.
+How to get to Dongdaemun.
 Dongdaemun History & Culture Park Station (동대문역사문화공원역) lines 2 (green), 4 (light blue), 5 (purple) exit 1 for Dongdaemun Design Plaza, exit 14 for all the major retail stores like Migliore.

 Feel artsy or taste makgeolli and tteokbokki along Daehangno

-When art and creative types asked me what to do in Seoul I always suggest them to head to Daehangno.
+When art and creative types asked me what to do in Seoul I always suggest they head to Daehangno.
 If you love independent theatre, you should try out this area.
 Similar to Hanyang and Hongdae, Daehangno is a university area with plenty of hipster cafes, restaurants and a general younger, hipper crowd.

 Naksan Park is a nice expansive green space near Daehangno where you can go on a trail walk along the Joseon Dynasty fortress walls.
 Seniors should take caution as the Park is up a hill.

-Daehangno.
+How to get to Daehangno.
 Hyehwa Station (혜화역) line 4 (light blue) exit 2 for Mariner Park, University Street and Ihwa Mural Village.

 Feel calm at a teahouse in Jongno

 Jongno has no shortage of tea houses to pick from for the full experience.
 Try Ikseondong, Dawon in Kyung-in Museum of Fine Art, Moonbird teahouse, Shin Old Teahouse, or Twinkle Twinkle Ssuktang-cha (no website), all in Jongno.
+These are all placed on the map above.

 If you are a hiker, this is the part that you’ll need to save.
 Literally translated as “big mountain in the north”, Bukhansan most definitely lives up to its name.
 It is 78.45km wide, lies within 6 different districts and even extends into the next province, Gyeonggi-do.